devsaurus/nodemcu-vncserver/README.md

 - `struct`

 ## Setting up the server
-The vnc server operates on a [NodeMCU socket instance](http://nodemcu.readthedocs.io/en/dev/en/modules/net/#netsocket-module), thus the user script needs to prepare this socket.
-It does so by setting up a TCP server listening on port 5900 and calls the `start()` function when a client connects:
+The vnc server operates on a [NodeMCU socket instance](http://nodemcu.readthedocs.io/en/dev/en/modules/net/#netsocket-module) which has to be prepared upfront by the user script: Establish a TCP server listening on port 5900 and call the `start()` function when a client connects.

 ```lua
 vncsrv = require("vncserver")